SkyRousse/word-count/README.md

 # Word Count

 ####  A website built in Ruby that uses a method to return how frequently a word appears in a given string.
-The is be able to input both the word and the string of words to check.
+The user is able to input both the word and the string of words to check.

 #### By Sky Rousse